-The lessons we’ve done so far have been perfect for my children’s attention spans and understanding (ages 5-8).
-I feel a lot more peace as my children are learning these important skills!
-It’s my all-boy, daredevil son’s favorite subject because the safety rules are explained so well, and he likes discussing real, pertinent topics.
+The lesson lengths were perfect for my children’s attention spans and understanding (ages 4-10).
+I feel a lot more peace as my children have learned these skills.
 The activities are fun, helpful, and low prep.

 The Good & The Beautiful Life Science: The Human Body Part 1

 This was our first TGTB Science unit because all of my children expressed interest in this topic.

 The vocabulary was a little advanced for my 6-yr-old, but she still liked to participate in the lessons.

 **This unit did require a few supplies that I needed to find or purchase ahead of time as they weren’t typical household items.

 If your oldest child is in early elementary, I would recommend starting with a different science unit as this one seemed more advanced than others offered by TGTB.
 Several families have enjoyed starting with Arthropods or the newly released Mammals unit.